-1 Number and extent വ rills: None

-- 2. Presence of water flow patterns: Water flow patterns are common and follow old stream meanders.
-Deposition or erosion is uncommon for normal rainfall but may occur during intense rainfall events. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals or terracettes would have been uncommon for this site when occupied by the reference community.
+- 1. Number and extent of rills: None. - 2.
+Presence of water flow patterns: Some water flow patterns are normal for this site due to landscape position and slopes. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals or terracettes are uncommon for this site when occupied by the reference community.

-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect no more than 10 percent bare ground randomly distributed throughout.
-5. Number of gullies and erosion associated with gullies: No gullies should be present on side drains into perennial and intermittent streams.
-Drainageways should be vegetated and stable.
-6. Extent of wind scoured, blowouts and/or depositional areas: None 7.
+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect no more than 20 percent bare ground randomly distributed throughout. - 5.
+Number of gullies and erosion associated with gullies: Some gullies associated with seeps, springs and intermittent streams may be present.
+Head and side slopes should be stable and covered with vegetation. - 6.
+Extent of wind scoured, blowouts and/or depositional areas: None. - 7.
 Amount of litter movement (describe size and distance expected to travel): This site has slowly permeable soils.
-On sloping sites, small to medium-size litter will move short distances during intense storms.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface is resistant to erosion.
-Stability class range is expected to be 5 to 6.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): This site has less than 10 inches thickness with colors from dark brown silt loam to dark grayish brown silt loam and generally weak fine granular structure.
-SOM is approximately 0.5 to 2 percent.
-See soil surveys for specific soils information.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This savannah site is dominated by tallgrasses and forbs and trees having adequate litter and little bare ground can provide for maximum infiltration rate and little runoff under normal rainfall events.
-11. Presence and thickness of compaction layer (usually none; describe soil profile
+On sloping sites, small to medium-sized litter will move short distances with intense storms. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil surface is resistant to erosion. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The soil surface is less than 10 inches thick with colors from dark brown sandy loam to dark grayish brown sandy loam and generally weak fine granular structure.
+SOM is 0.5 to 2.0 percent. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: The savannah of trees, shrubs, vines, grasses, and forbs with adequate litter and little bare ground provides for maximum infiltration and little runoff under normal rainfall events. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.